OlegGorj/golang-projects/rest-api-to-cassandra/README.md

 This project designed to test functionality of Golang REST API with Cassandra as backend.

+>
+> Project to setup Cassandra database in Docker containers can be found at this [link: Cassandra-on-docker](https://github.com/OlegGorj/cassandra-on-docker).
+You can setup ether single container for one-node cluster on local machine or deploy multiple containers to create multiple Cassandra nodes.
+>

-Service have configuration file(config.json), which contains:
+Service have configuration file (default `config.json`), which contains:

  - port for service listen
  - addresses of Cassandra servers
  - Keyspace name.
 If such keyspace is absent, application will create new one with necessary tables.
+ - user name and password for Cassandra backend

 ### Example of config file:

 ```json
 {
   "port": "8080",